skx/webmail/README.md

      * Unread messages will be displayed in bold.
   * For any message in the folder list you can retrieve it
      * Which will also mark the message as being read.
+     * The message will be displayed as (filtered) HTML if available.
+     * Otherwise plaintext will be shown.

 This application has been tested against three remote IMAP hosts: